Electives for IM Residents

 Off-campus opportunities include a wide variety of options.
 Some residents choose to take advantage of OHSU IM residency alumni, and travel to other states to complete clinical electives in unique health care environments such as the Indian Health Service.
+Local off-campus opportunities are also available at Virginia Garcia Memorial Health Center, a Federally Qualified Health Center with a special emphasis on migrant and seasonal farmworkers and others with barriers to receiving care.
 Additionally, a number of residents have used elective time for an international experience to hone clinical skills and develop language skills, as well as to lay groundwork for research opportunities.
 For those wanting an international experience, we currently partner with Beth Israel Deaconess Medical Center to offer a unique and challenging elective in Botswana.

 Residents have an opportunity to participate in research activities during their elective rotations and at other times during their training.
 Residents may choose to work with faculty at OHSU or the Portland VA Medical Center or go off-campus (local and abroad).